Tahara, Aichi: Economy

 Tahara is a regional commercial center with a mixed economy of manufacturing and agriculture.
 Due to its long coastline, Tahara has many ports for commercial fishing.

 Secondary sector of the economy

 Manufacturing

-The main industrial employer is Toyota Motor Corporation, which has its award-winning Tahara plant in Tahara which makes many Lexus-brand cars and some Toyota models.
+The main industrial employer is Toyota, which has its award-winning Tahara plant in Tahara which makes many Lexus cars and some Toyota models.
 The Toyota Celica was manufactured in Tahara from 1979 to 1999.
 Many Lexus models are manufactured within this plant, as are many Toyota models for domestic and international markets.

 Lifeline

 Energy

 Tahara has a consortium of companies investing in renewable energy needs.
 As of November 2014, a new solar energy and wind energy power generation facility will provide 19,000 households with electricity on an infrequent basis that is dependent upon the weather.
 JERA operates the Atsumi Thermal Power Station, an oil-fired power plant with capacity of 1400 MW in Tahara.

 Education

 Schools

 Tahara has 18 public elementary schools, five public middle schools operated by the city government and three public high schools operated by the Aichi Prefectural Board of Education.